FICTURE7/CoCSharp/README.md

 ```

 ## Contributing
-Just create a fork and make changes to it, like adding features from Clash of Clans and fixing bugs.
+Just create a fork and make changes to it, like adding features from Clash of Clans, fixing bugs and also reporting them
-Follow the code style else I won't merge your pull request, its not that hard to follow ;].
-Make your pull
+because we want a solid software right?
+Follow the code style else I won't merge your pull request,
-requests focused and readable.
-You can also contribute by creating issues and reporting bugs, giving ideas
+its not that hard to follow ;].
+Make your pull requests focused and readable.
+You can also contribute by
-for enhancement and by finding issues in the documentation.
+creating issues and reporting bugs, giving ideas for enhancement and by finding issues in the documentation.

 You can also contribute by just giving a star or forking us, also by spreading the word about the project. ^^

 Am not any merging pull requests like a clan search API which completely drifts away from the goal of this project.
 If you want to make a clan search API, use CoCSharp as a library and go ahead. :]

+Contact me via my e-mail, FICTURE7@gmail.com if you have any question.

 ### Thanks
 Massive thank you to those [guys](https://github.com/FICTURE7/CoCSharp/blob/rewrite/CONTRIBUTORS) who helped with the project and